juliancameron79/evcn/README.md

 ### Features Left to Implement

+#### Search function

+A text input search function, that allows the user to search for charging stations in other areas.

 #### Infowindow

 In future I would like to implement a popup info window for every marker of the search results to show the name address and type of charging station.